tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 ## Item filters

 Many conditions are very simple but when testing for items things can be a bit more complicated.
 That's why there is a specific syntax that can be used when testing on items.
 In this section we will go over all the possibilities and also present a few examples.
-In most cases when testing for an item (like test if the player holds a specific item in his/her hand) you can either use a single item filter or else a list of item filters.
+In most cases when testing for an item (like test if the player holds a specific item in their hand) you can either use a single item filter or else a list of item filters.
 Let's talk about the case of an individual item filter.
 The following possibilities are supported:

 * ''minecraft:sand'' (just normal minecraft sand)
 * ''minecraft:stained_hardened_clay@13'' (adds metadata 13)